 Our community is highly educated and mainly work in management, knowledge and professional industries.
-Many residents work and seek entertainment in the Sydney CBD, Bondi Junction and the Eastern Economic Corridor3.
+Many residents work and seek entertainment in the Sydney CBD, Bondi Junction and the Eastern Economic Corridor.
 Nearby health and education precincts, such as St Vincent's Hospital, also provide significant job opportunites.
 Planning Priority 1 is about strengthening active transport connections between these destinations and is a key priority for Council to support our community and achieve a 30-minute city.
+Council also helps to enhance local productivity by promoting and supporting partnerships between businesses, people and organisations.
+This is reflected in our place plan initiatives.
+We support business, the needs of our creative industries and professional networks that are responsive to the evolving needs of local business and our community.